 Restorative Options for Missing Teeth & Endentulous Patients

 For patients with 1 or more missing teeth, but less than a full jaw of missing teeth (fully edentulous jaw or mandible) a dental implant is the optimal restoration.
-For patients with a full arch of missing teeth, please see our Implant Supported Full Arch Restoration page for dental supported full arch restoration and implant supported bridges.

 - Dental Implants – Permanent

 - Dental Bridge – Permanent

 Dental implant treatment is the preferred method of tooth replacement in most situations, for all missing teeth due to their significant benefits over the other, less preferred restoration options.
 For single or several missing teeth, the optimal treatment restoration is a dental implant, and if the patient is a candidate, a zirconia dental implant (depending on location of missing teeth.)